-The impact would be significant under CEQA for Alternative B, because while construction activities would temporarily affect access to up to 22 parks and recreation facilities during construction, the project could prevent the use of 6 additional resources by decreasing access to the resources during construction.
-In the San Jose Diridon Station Approach Subsection, Alternative B (Viaduct to I-880) could affect use of three resources including College Park, Guadalupe River Trail, and the Highway 87 Bikeway North.
-Alternative B (Viaduct to Scott Boulevard) would affect three more parks (Reed Street Dog Park, Reed and Grant Streets Sports Park, and Larry J. Marsalli Park) in addition to the three parks and recreational facilities affected by the Alternative B (Viaduct to I-880).
-The same measures described for Alternative A (PK-IAMF#1, TR-IAMF#2, TR-IAMF#4, TR-IAMF#5, LU-IAMF#3) will minimize temporary impacts on access to and use of the parks and recreation facilities as well as restore land temporarily used during construction to a condition equal to the pre-construction staging condition (LU-IAMF#3).
-Mitigation measures to address this impact are identified in Section 3.14.9.
-Section 3.14.7 describes the measures in detail.
+The impact would be significant under CEQA for Alternative B, because while construction activities would temporarily affect access to up to 25 parks and recreation facilities during construction, the project could prevent the use of 4 additional resources by decreasing access to the resources during construction.
+In the San Jose Diridon Station Approach Subsection, Alternative B (Viaduct to I-880) could affect use of two resources including College Park, and the Highway 87 Bikeway North.
+Alternative B (Viaduct to Scott Boulevard) would affect two more parks (Reed Street Dog Park and Larry J. Marsalli Park) in addition to the two parks and recreational facilities affected by the Alternative B (Viaduct to I-880).
+The same measures described for Alternative A (PK-IAMF#1, TR-IAMF#2, TR-IAMF#4, TR-IAMF#5, LU-IAMF#3) would minimize temporary impacts on access to and use of the parks and recreation facilities as well as restore land temporarily used during construction to a condition equal to the preconstruction staging condition (LU-IAMF#3).
+Mitigation measures to address this impact are identified in Section 3.14.9, CEQA Significance Conclusions.
+Section 3.14.7, Mitigation Measures, describes the measures in detail.